 Power Engineering examinations must be written in the Province where an individual is employed or, if the individual is unemployed, in the Province where he or she resides.
 In either case, the individual must meet the Regulatory requirements for the examination in the Province where you apply to write.

-In Newfoundland and Labrador, the Industrial Training section of the Department of Education is responsible for the examination and certification of provincial Power Engineers.
+In Newfoundland and Labrador, the Industrial Training section of the Department of Advanced Education and Skills is responsible for the examination and certification of provincial Power Engineers.
 The Department has adopted the Standardization of Power Engineer’s Examination Committee (SOPEEC) Regulations as the framework to govern the writing of Power Engineering examinations.

 The following procedures apply for the writing of Power Engineering examinations: